NLPerWS/KMatrix/README.md

     3. Construct and Execute Flow diagram
     You can construct K-LLMs systems using our modular component and control-logic flow diagram, and execute it.
 Details of K-LLMs systems construction can be found in toolkit usage.
 You can use a flow diagram we have built (a K-LLMs system actively querying multiple knowledge interfaces) for a quick start:
-    Click the [Use exising diagram] drop-down box, select Deployment/v16_cok_de_diagram, and then click the [Deploy diagram] button to start the deployment.
+    Click the [Use exising diagram] drop-down box on the frontend of toolkit, select Deployment/v16_cok_de_diagram, and then click the [Deploy diagram] button to start the deployment.
 After the deployment completes, enter your question in the question box and click [send] to generate reasoning steps and answer.